Yoctol/bottender/docs/the-basics-session.md

 };
 ```

-To avoid ID conflict between platforms, Bottender combines the name of the platform and the session key to create the unique session ID.
+To avoid ID conflict among platforms, Bottender combines the name of the platform and the session key to create the unique session ID.
 For example:

 - `telegram:16423...` on Telegram
 - `line:U4af4980629...` on LINE